KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c.md

 ### With Pointer Return Types

 Functions can also return pointers.
-This is why parenthesis are required - they distinguish between the two `*` operators:
+This is why parentheses are required - they distinguish between the two `*` operators:
 ```c
 // Returns a pointer to an int
 int *actual_function(void);